Raunakk02/Raunakk02/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love playing badminton and play guitar (Not so good though 😛)
+- ⚡ Fun fact: I love playing badminton and playing guitar (Not so good though 😛)

 ### Connect with me: